johnnymadigan/game-of-life/README.md

 Build the project in Visual Studio.

-In your terminal, navigate to the "netcoreapp3.1" folder: `cd /your/path/game-of-life/Life/Life/bin/Debug/netcoreapp3.1`
+In your terminal, navigate to the "net6.0" folder: `cd game-of-life/Life/Life/bin/Debug/net6.0`

 ![shortcut](/img/shortcut-to-netcoreapp.gif)

+GIF is out-of-date, I've migrated the project from .NET 3.1 to .NET 6.0 !

 Run: `dotnet life.dll`